nvie/git-toolbelt/README.md

 As you can see, `git-is-clean` is aware of any lurking "skipped" files, and won't report a clean working tree, as these assumed unchanged files often block the ability to check out different branches.

+### git wip

+Commits all local changes under a commit message of "WIP".
+Great for quickly creating "savepoint" commits.
+If there is a mix of staged changes, and unstaged changes, and new files, will commit each of these as a separate commit, all titled "WIP".
+Effectively, running `git-wip` once will potentially lead to anywhere between 0 and 3 "WIP" commits being created.

 [gitlog]: https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History#_limiting_log_output